deucemac/BookViewer/README.md

 ## Project Planning

-> This section should be completed for your project pitch with instructors.
+> This will application will provide the user information regarding
 >
 > To ensure correct Markdown, it's recommended that you copy and paste the raw template code.
 The content provided is example content ONLY.
 You must make changes to all sections as they relate to your own project.